 It is known that Africa is vulnerable to climate change, mainly through impacts on precipitation and through changes in the frequency and magnitude of climate extremes.
 This vulnerability is linked to widespread poverty, mismanagement of natural resources, conflicts and dependence on rain-fed agriculture.

-2. over the last two millennia as a result of the prevalence of semi- to hyper-arid environments in the extra-equatorial regions.
+Assessments of climate variability in Africa are difficult due to the sparse spatial coverage and often short time span of available instrumental records, and the prevalence of semi- to hyper-arid environments in the extra-equatorial regions over the last two millennia.
 These dry climates have generally precluded the long-term existence of lakes and wetlands, which in temperate and tropical regions typically preserve long records of environmental change.
 The result is a regional dataset characterized by spatially disjunctive, temporally discontinuous records, often with unreliable chronological control and ambiguous palaeoenvironmental significance.

 1. conduct an audit of existing palaeoenvironmental archives, compile and evaluate the significance of published material